hauduc/MICB-405-2020W-T1/Module 1 - Intro.md

 ## Logging in

-At this point you should be ready to [log on](https://media2.giphy.com/media/LcfBYS8BKhCvK/giphy.gif?cid=ecf05e4747b1d69a24ea3b94dd23c9634105af0c7416ebb9&rid=giphy.gif).
-On whichever terminal you are using, you should be able to use the following command, replacing username with your actual username.
+At this point you should be ready to [log in](https://media2.giphy.com/media/LcfBYS8BKhCvK/giphy.gif?cid=ecf05e4747b1d69a24ea3b94dd23c9634105af0c7416ebb9&rid=giphy.gif).
+On whichever terminal you are using, you should be able to use the following command, replacing username with your actual username:

 ```bash
 ssh username@orca1.bcgsc.ca